 The next day you chop the bacon, dice the jalapenos and onions and add them to your pan.
 Alton Brown recommends a cast iron dutch oven.
 I don't have a cast iron dutch oven but I do have a 4 qt cast iron skillet.
 I used this and it turned out just fine.
-I would imagine this baked bean recipe would also work well in a crock pot.
-Over medium heat sautee the onions and jalapenos along with the bacon until the onions are soft (about 5-8 min).
+I would imagine this baked bean recipe would also work well in a crock pot as long as you do the initial sauteing in a regular frying pan.
+Over medium heat sautee the onions, jalapenos and bacon until the onions are soft (about 5-8 min).

-After the onions are soft, add in the tomato paste, brown sugar and molassess to the skillet.
+After the onions are soft, add the tomato paste, brown sugar and molasses to the skillet.

 Stir this around for a little bit and then strain the beans and add them to the skillet.
-Reserve the water the beans were soaking in and then add 4 cups of this water to the skillet.
-It may seem like a lot of liquid but all this liquid will reduce by quite a bit.
+Save the water the beans were soaking in and then add 4 cups of this water to the skillet.
+It may seem like a lot of liquid but all this liquid will reduce by quite a bit during the cook.
 Add the cayenne pepper, salt, and pepper and bring this to a boil over high heat.

 Once the beans are boiling, cover the skillet and place it in a preheated 250 degree oven for about 6-8 hours.
-I kept thinking to myself that I bet this would work well on the bottom grate of my smoker while a pork shoulder was cooking!
+I kept thinking to myself that I bet this would work well on an extra grate of a smoker while a pork shoulder was cooking!

 This is a really nice bean recipe to accompany your BBQ.
 Just look how nice it goes along with my ribs!